 Every E-commerce business is unique, and therefore so are the logistical needs of each.
 Whilst some online retailers might only need support with fulfilment, others may need support across the whole process; from a customer placing the order, right through to the order being shipped.
 So, make sure you do some research into what services a particular 3PL offers before committing to them.
 Opting for a 3PL which has invested in technology to provide automated processes can have many benefits for online retailers – including enhanced customer experience.
 Mintsoft gives 3PLs real-time visibility and traceability of their client’s inventory.

 Mintsoft has the capability to scale up as you do!
 Contact us to agree a custom pricing package to suit your volumes.

 In almost 99% of accounts, there is absolutely no setup cost involved at all.

-However should you require additional integrations that we do not support or need an existing integration modifed then this would involve a setup cost for example.
+However should you require additional integrations that we do not support or need an existing integration modified then this would involve a setup cost.

 Email [email protected] and we can confirm if your account will require a setup cost.

 Whether you’re a third-party logistics provider, warehouse, or online retailer, our cloud-based software will be able to support you when it comes to staying ahead of E-commerce and multichannel selling.